fusionpbx/fusionpbx-app-sip_trunks/README.md

 # fusionpbx-app-sip_trunks
 Basic application to create bridge statements for registered endpoints.
+The SIP trunks are used for inbound calls.
+It removes the extension from the contact string and passes the original number that was called.
+This is useful for a PBX that is registered to the extension.
+When using an ATA FXO, this may not matter if you don't need the extension number removed; in that case, you can skip the SIP Trunks feature and send calls direct to the extension

 Install
 ```